- Built: 1885

 As a wheeler and dealer in the early city’s growth, Mayne threw lavish parties and regularly hosted his colleagues and dignitaries in his home.
 However, the party didn’t last long because Mayne’s fortunes waxed and waned with Omaha.
 When the city hit hard times in the late 1870s, he had to sell his crown jewel.

 For more than 15 years, the Redicks held an open house on New Years Day, along with all the social activities for their popular children, including John Jr., Oak, George, Albert and Elmer.
 When Judge Redick’s wife died in 1896, he remarried and moved away.
 His son Oak managed the home, and inherited it in 1908 when Judge Redick died.
 It was during Oak’s life that Augustus Kountze, who owned the land around the mansion, started selling lots in his Kountze Place neighborhood.
 By this point, the Redick Mansion was regarded as an old house and lots its desirableness.

-In 1909, Oak joined the board of a new higher education institution called the University of Omaha.
+In 1909, Oak Redick joined the board of a new higher education institution called the University of Omaha.
 Originally offering them the entire estate for $100,000, the board failed to raise all of the money they needed.
 Consequently, Oak sold them just the mansion and a city block’s worth of land for $25,000.
 They renamed it Redick Hall and used it as their primary building for the five years.

 Students at the University loved the old house.
 Many of their notes and poems fawned over it, celebrating the halls, kitchen and creepy spaces throughout.

 After using the building for several years, in 1916 the University sold the mansion to a resort on Keeley Island on Lake Shetek near Currie, Minnesota.
-Workers dismantled the entire home and loaded it onto railcars, which shipped it to the island where it was rebuilt.
-Rebuilt and named the Valhalla Pavilion, it was a roaring celebration for visitors until 1928, when it burnt down in a fire.
+Workers dismantled the entire home and loaded it onto railcars, which shipped it to the Vahalla Resort, located on Vahalla Island in Lake Shetek.
+Rebuilt and renamed the Valhalla Pavilion, it was a roaring celebration for visitors until 1928, when it burnt down in a fire.